prikhi/lightdm-mini-greeter/README.md

 possible values).

 Modify `/etc/lightdm/lightdm-mini-greeter.conf` to customize the greeter.
 At the very least, you will need to set the `user`.
+All other settings are optional & can be commented out or removed.

 You can test it out using LightDM's `test-mode`: